PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 What happened to PureGold Mining?

-PureGold Mining’s Madsen restart failed to deliver consistent positive performance, the company suspended operations, and it entered creditor protection.
+PureGold Mining’s Madsen restart failed to deliver consistent positive performance, the company suspended operations, and it entered CCAA protection.
 The Madsen asset was later acquired by West Red Lake Gold.

 Is the Madsen mine still operating in 2026?